o19s/opensearch-ubi/README.md

  }'
 ```

-Similar to a query response, query responses will also include a `ubi` section in the `ext` block.
+Similar to a query request, query responses will also include a `ubi` section in the `ext` block.

 ```
 {